 Little is known about the mechanics of knots, and friction itself is still a scientific mystery.
 Under the circumstances, it behooves the laymen to speak skeptically rather than dogmatically about why knots behave the way they do.
 [Day86, p 16]

 To provide the clearest information for learning to recognize and tie the selected knots, some of the illustrations show knots that are not complete or are not quite in the form that they should be used.
 In particular, knots are shown before being set, without the required backoff, or with tails and loops of incorrect size.
+The animations included may be for climbing knots and therefore slightly different.

 The overhand knot (or thumb knot) is the simplest of all knots.
 Its most common use is to secure (or backup) a more complicated knot.
 Of the fourteen required knots, four are based on the overhand knot (overhand knot, water knot, square knot, double fisherman’s bend), and four are secured with overhand knots (bowline, mountaineering bowline, bowline on a coil, and helical).